valancej/documentation/_basic/getting-started/getting-started.md

 ### Multiple Deployment Steps

 It's worth noting that for each deployment pipeline, you can add multiple deployments or multiple deployment steps.
 For instance, you can have one deployment on a `master` pipeline that runs your deployment scripts followed by another pipeline that runs notification scripts.

 To add multiple steps or deployments to a pipeline, just click on an additional deployment target and specify as needed.
+You can then use the simple drag-and-drop interface to arrange the deployment commands in the order you need them to run in.

 ![Custom Script Deployment on Codeship Basic]({{ site.baseurl }}/images/basic-guide/multiple-deployments.png)